dot-legal/reference/demo-library/provisions/general/counterparts.md

-This document may be executed in any number of counterparts and by the different signatories on separate counterparts, each of which, when so executed, will be deemed an original.
-All such counterparts will constitute one and the same document.
+This document may be signed in counterparts, each of which will be deemed an original, but all of which, taken together, constitute one and the same document.